homothetyhk/RandomizerMod/LOGIC_README.md

 ### Obscure Skips
 - Obscure Skips are progression paths which are subjectively determined to be too obscure for a new randomizer player to be expected to know.
 - Advanced skips with other modifiers generally do not include the Obscure Skips modifier.
+Inversely, where Obscure Skips appears, any other required skips will be noted.
 - In logic, Obscure Skips are indicated with the **OBSCURESKIPS** token.
 - Examples include:
     - Destroying horizontal planks in Ancestral Mound or Kingdom's Edge using Crystal Heart.